chourroutm/ngretrieve/README.md

-# ngvolbox ⏹️
+# ngretrieve ⤵️
-Script to replace volumes by their bounding box in a Neuroglancer link or state
+Script to retrieve a crop

 ## Dependencies